atarannn/inverted-index/README.md

 5. click **Clone**, then click **Yes** in the confirmation dialog;
 6. as a result you will have a cloned project.

-### Add the following build configuration
-After cloning a project to the Intellij IDEA you need to add build configurations.
+### After cloning a project to the Intellij IDEA you need to add build configurations.
 ____
 ## Features of the project
     The main feature of this project is that you can index files.